peer3to/state-channels-plus/examples/TicTacToe/README.md

 This is an implementation of Tic-Tac-Toe.
 It showcases how to build a typical consumer application with the SDK.

 The [contracts](./contracts/) hold the state machine logic that is ultimately enforced by a blockchain.
-The [user interface](./tic-tac-toe-vite/) is built with React and utilizes the typescript portion of the SDK.
+The [user interface](./tic-tac-toe-vite/) is built with React and utilizes the TypeScript portion of the SDK.

 ## Installation
 ```shell